 Digital products businesses

 Digital products businesses sell products that can be downloaded online, such as e-books, online courses, and software.
-Digital products have low overhead costs, and once you create them, you can sell them over and over again without having to restock inventory.
+Digital products have low overhead costs, and once you create them, you can sell them over and over again without having to restock or buy more inventory.
 This makes them an excellent option for those who want to earn passive income.

 Handmade crafts